-Providers must select instructors who are knowledgeable about the topic, competent to teach it and trustworthy.
+Use instructors who are competent to teach and have work experience and education in the topic(s) of instruction.
 Although the OIC does not approve instructors, we can decline a CE course if the instructor is not qualified.
 Instructor résumés should be kept in the providers' CE file and must be available upon request.

 Requests for approval of a CE course must be received by the OIC at least 20 days before the first date the course is offered for credit.
-Course credit will not apply to any presentation scheduled for less than 20 days from the date the course application was received by the OIC.
+Course credit will not apply to any presentation preceding the course effective date.
+A course cannot be advertised until approved.

 - There must be an attendance register, controlled by the instructor or the monitor assigned by the provider.

-- Attendees must sign the register and indicate their arrival and departure times to verify completion.
+- Attendees must show government-issued photo identification and sign the attendance register and indicate their arrival and departure times to verify completion.